b-edward/CS_Quiz/README.md

 * Server created as a .NET console application
 * Database created using MySQL
 * Server and database deployed on an Azure Virtual Machine

+### Try it out
+To test the client application:
+* Copy the Quiz Game and Quiz Server folders
+* In the server folder, run SetupDB.sql in MySQL.
+* In then Quiz_Server\bin\Debug folder, change Quiz_Server.exe.config user, password, port, and ip to match your local MySQL server.
+* Run Quiz_Server.exe.
+* Then in Quiz Game folder, change Quiz_Client.exe.config ip and port to match server config file.
+* Finally, run Quiz_Client.exe to play the game.

 #### Screenshots